-I ALWAYS have emergency food in my truck as part of my overall 72 hour emergency kit.
-Your vehicle is a logical place to keep extra food, especially since we spend so much time there (commuting, traveling, etc..).
+The vehicle is a logical place to keep extra food, especially since most people spend so much time there (commuting, traveling, and parked while at work).

-A problem with storing food in a vehicle though is this — the shelf life of stored food will be reduced when it’s in an environment that is HOT (e.g. in a vehicle during the summer time).
+There’s a problem with keeping emergency food in a vehicle for a long time.
+The problem is, it’s really a hot vehicle during most of the summer.
+The shelf life of stored food will be reduced when it’s in a HOT environment (e.g. in a vehicle during the summer).

 Most food with a stamped date on the packaging is referring to a ‘Use-by’ or ‘Best-by’ date.
 First of all, these dates are NOT the date at which a food will ‘go bad’ (refer to the linked article for an explanation).
 With that said, and for the sake of food rotation, lets suppose that this date is your objective…

-Let’s say you have food bars in your vehicle and the stamped ‘use-by’ date is one year beyond the date of manufacture…
+Let’s say you have food bars in your hot vehicle and the stamped ‘use-by’ date is one year beyond the date of manufacture (which is typical).

 Note: Most all shelf life references are to ‘room temperature’, let’s say 72 degrees F.

-If the temperature in the vehicle was 150 degrees for the entire time period, the food shelf life which was originally one year would be reduced to about 20 days!
+If the temperature in the vehicle was 150 degrees for the entire time period (which it’s not), the food shelf life which was originally one year would be reduced to about 20 days!

-The reality is that the average temperature inside the vehicle will not be 150 degrees!
-Cooler temperatures during night, the time it takes for the internal temperature to rise and fall, being parked in the shade, your actual local weather, etc., will affect the actual real affect of shelf life reduction (considerably less damaging than the example above), however you get the idea…
+The reality is that the average temperature inside the vehicle will not be 150 degrees.
+Cooler temperatures during night.
+The time it takes for the internal temperature to rise and fall.
+Being parked in the shade.
+Your actual local climate and weather, etc..
+It will all affect the shelf life reduction.

-Let’s say the average temperature inside your vehicle throughout the summer is 90 degrees.
+Let’s say the average temperature inside your (hot) vehicle throughout the summer is 90 degrees.
 That will cut your shelf life in half.
-So, simply rotate out those foods (don’t throw them out – just consume them).
+So, simply rotate out those foods (don’t throw them out – just consume them!).

 72° (1 year shelf life)